-- 1. Select the suitable machining operations and prepare process sheet to manufacture a component and implement the same. - 2.
-Control key dimensions on a component using principles of metrology and assembly
+- 1. Students will be able to select the suitable machining operations and prepare process sheet to manufacture a component and implement the same. - 2.
+Students will be able to control key dimensions on a component using principles of metrology and assembly